Coma Information From the Head Injury Lawyers at De Caro & Kaplen LLP

-A person in a minimally conscious state has a severe altered level of consciousness but shows evidence of minimal, but definite behavior signs that they are aware of their environment or themselves.
-An individual often progresses from the vegetative state into the minimally conscious state as they recover from their traumatic brain injury.
+A person in a minimally conscious state has a severely altered level of consciousness but shows evidence of minimal, but definite signs that they are aware of their environment or themselves.
+An individual often progresses from the vegetative state into the minimally conscious state as he/she recovers from his/her traumatic brain injury.
 The diagnosis of the minimally conscious state requires evidence of one or more of the following behaviors: 1) simple command-following, 2) intelligent verbalization, recognizable verbal or gestural “yes/no” response or 4) movements or emotional responses that are triggered by relevant environmental stimuli and cannot be attributed to reflex activity.

 Several new brain imaging techniques known as functional MRI (fMRI) and positive emission tomography (PET) are providing the medical profession with assistance in determining what state of consciousness a person suffering from severe brain damage is in.

 Retaining an experienced brain injury lawyer is an important step in obtaining adequate compensation for a severe brain injury.
 The New York personal injury attorneys at De Caro & Kaplen, LLP have frequently been called upon to represent individuals in various stages of consciousness and obtain proper compensation for this devastating brain trauma.

 The Glasgow Coma Scale is perhaps the most widely used scale to gauge a person’s initial brain injury.
 It is frequently used to assess individuals who are unconscious or in a coma.
 It was developed in Glasgow, Scotland and has gained widespread acceptance.
 Many studies have shown that the lower the initial score of a person, the poorer their long term prognosis.

 - Spontaneous–open with blinking at baseline (4 points)